-In this ESP32 Web server tutorial, you will talk about how to set ESP32 as a soft access point web server or How to use ESP32 in soft AP.
-In all previous projects on the ESP32 web server, we use ESP32 as in station mode.
-We will not need to connect ESP32 development board with WiFi network through a router.
-However, ESP32 will itself work as a router.
-It will serve as a WiFi network.
+In this tutorial, we will learn how to set ESP32 as a soft access point web server or How to use ESP32 in a soft AP.
+In all the previous projects on the ESP32 web server, we used the ESP32 in station mode.
+But, in this tutorial, we will not need to connect the ESP32 development board to a WiFi network through a router.
+However, the ESP32 will work as a router.
+It will serve as a WiFi network or hotspot for other devices to connect to.

-ESP32 can be used in station mode, soft access point mode, or in both modes.
-In the last tutorial ( See this tutorial on creating ESP32 web server), we use ESP32 in station mode where we connected it with a WiFi router and it gets the IP address from a WiFi router.
-In this mode, the router acts as a soft access point because all web client gets web pages through the wireless router as shown in the figure below.
+However, ESP32 can also run both modes simultaneously, so it runs Station Mode and Soft Access Point Mode at the same time.
+In the last tutorial on creating an ESP32 web server, we used the ESP32 in station mode, where we connected it to a WiFi router and it got the IP address from the WiFi router.
+In this mode, the router acts as a soft access point because all web clients get web pages through the wireless router, as shown in the figure below.

-But, this method has one limitation.
-If you do not have WiFi router available, you can not use ESP32 as a web server to access data through a local network.
+But this method has one limitation.
+If we do not have a WiFi router available, we cannot use the ESP32 as a web server to access data through a local network.
 The solution to this query is a soft access point method.
-So let’s see what is soft access point mode and how to set this board in soft AP mode.
+So let’s see what soft access point mode is and how to set this board in soft AP mode.

 ESP32 in a Soft Access Point Mode